indimail/indimail-virtualdomains/README.md

 ## Setup & Configuration

 You are here because you decided to do a complete source installation.
 If you use source installation method, you need to setup various configuration and services.
 You can configure indimail/indimail-mta using /usr/sbin/svctool. `svctool` is a general purpose utility to configure indimail/indimail-mta services and configuration.
+At this point you should stop MySQL/MariaDB service if it is up.

-You can also run the script `create_services` which invokes svctool to setup few default services to start a fully configured system. `create_services` will also put a systemd(1) unit file `svscan.service` in `/lib/systemd/system`.
+You can also run the script `create_services` which invokes svctool to setup few default services to start a fully configured system.
+If you pass --add-boot argument to `create_services`, create\_services will also put a systemd(1) unit file `svscan.service` in `/lib/systemd/system`.
 For FreeBSD systems, it will configure indimail to be started by rc(8) by creating a rc script in /usr/local/rc.d/svscan.
+For Darwin (Mac OSX), it will put a LaunchDaemon unit file in /Library/LauncDaemons.
+You can enable automatic later (detailed in the next section).

 ```
 $ cd /usr/local/src/indimail-mta/indimail-mta-x